 The Battle of Hastings is the culmination of the Bayeux Tapestry.
 The English army is on foot while the Normans are on horses.
 Both sides are depicted as having bravely fought, but ultimately the English troops, including now-King Harold, are killed.
 The final scene features English troops retreating the battlefield.
 Although that is the end of the tapestry as we know it, it’s believed that the tale contained one additional scene.

-See the full text and break down scene by scene here.
+See the full text and break it down scene by scene here.

-Next page: see the Bayeux Tapestry in its entirety.
+Check out the Bayeux Tapestry in its entirety: